2022 Imo-Rivers explosion: Background

 The country of Nigeria is responsible for the majority of oil production and export in West Africa with multiple official oil refineries throughout the Niger Delta area.
 Despite the high revenue generated by the oil refineries, little of that money finds its way into the local economy and unemployment and poverty are high.
 The official oil refineries do not always work to full capacity, so despite the large amount of oil produced, there are often shortages in the local area, with high prices being charged.
 The oil industry has been implicated in widespread pollution in the area, which impacts the health and livelihoods of local people.

-As a consequence of unemployment and poverty, local people have turned to illegal oil refining or bunkering as a way of obtaining fuel and making money, even though the dangers of this practice are known.
+As a consequence of unemployment and poverty, local people have turned to illegal oil refining or 'bunkering' as a way of obtaining fuel and making money, even though the dangers of this practice are known.
 Those running the illegal oil refineries drill down into the network of underground oil pipelines that run through this area and siphon off crude oil, storing this oil in containers hidden in the forests.
 There are frequent spillages that contaminate the ground and rivers, causing environmental damage.
 To produce the different fuel types such as kerosene and diesel, the crude oil is heated up to different temperatures and then cooled down.
 This process produces gas which is often burned off, contributing to further pollution.
 Because the process is unregulated and has few safety guards, accidents can cause explosions and fire, which is what probably happened on this occasion.
-From a financial perspective, it is estimated that the illegal oil trade is responsible for the loss of 200,000 barrels of oil a day, or measured in a different way, £2.4 billion ($3 billion) lost to the Nigerian economy per year.
+From a financial perspective, it is estimated that the illegal oil trade is responsible for the loss of £2.4 billion ($3 billion) to the Nigerian economy per year.

 Illegal oil refineries were very common in Rivers State, so in February 2022 the Rivers State Government started a clampdown on illegal bunkering sites with some success.
 This resulted in the activity moving over the border into Imo State where this explosion and fire occurred.
 Since the disaster, over 150 other bunkering sites have been identified in Imo State and there is some suspicion that law-enforcement agencies may be complicit in the bunkering industry, as the size and extent of the operations would have been difficult to hide.